-Our therapists will work with you on a one-to-one basis to determine the most effective way to treat your precise addiction, needs and circumstances.
-We also understand how sensitive an issue it can be discussing your addiction, which is why we make every effort to ensure our centres are as safe and nurturing an environment as they can possibly be.
+Our therapists will work with you one-to-one to determine the most effective way to treat your precise addiction, needs and circumstances.
+We also understand how sensitive an issue it can be to discuss your addiction, which is why we make every effort to ensure our centres are as safe and nurturing an environment as they can be.

 Addictions come in many forms

-Some addictions are clarified below, though it is your relationship with a certain behaviour or substance that is important.
-If you are in doubt, worried or unsure speak to a professional.
+Some addictions are clarified below, though your relationship with a certain behaviour or substance is important.
+If you are worried or unsure, speak to a professional.

-- Food/Eating Disorders – Eating Disorders and disordered eating is common not always thought of as an addiction but share symptoms of addiction.
+- Food/Eating Disorders – Eating Disorders and disordered eating are common and not always thought of as an addiction but share symptoms of addiction.

-- Alcohol Addiction – addiction to alcohol can be particularly difficult to admit, stop and make lasting changes, as it is so socially acceptable.
+- Alcohol Addiction – alcohol addiction can be particularly difficult to admit, stop and make lasting changes, as it is socially acceptable.
 Though with the right support, it is certainly doable.

-- Sex Addiction – Porn and/or sex addiction takes true pleasure from sex, we can help you make sustainable changes so you can find fulfilment in sexual relationships.
+- Sex Addiction – Porn and/or sex addiction takes true pleasure from sex.
+We can help you make sustainable changes to find fulfilment in sexual relationships.

-- Video Game Addiction – Though most people are able to enjoy the joys of gaming, for some, it becomes a relationship which starts to become destructive, making it difficult to be present in other aspects of your life.
+- Video Game Addiction – Though most people can enjoy the joys of gaming, for some, it becomes a relationship which starts to become destructive, making it difficult to be present in other aspects of your life.

-- Gambling Addiction – It might be difficult to admit you have a problem, particularly if you are not in a financially problematic position – this is common, though gambling addiction has detrimental impacts.
+- Gambling Addiction – It might be difficult to admit you have a problem, particularly if you are not in a financially problematic position – this is common; gambling addiction has detrimental impacts.

-- Social Media Addiction – If social media use becomes excessive and problematic it can impact our general wellbeing.
+- Social Media Addiction – If social media use becomes excessive and problematic, it can impact our well-being.